EnockCity/Hackathon/README.md

 <h1> TeleCommunication Churn </h1>
 <img src="oldphone.jpg" alt="vintage phone">
 <h2>Executive Summary </h2>
-This hackathon involves involves creating a model to predict retention of customers in Telecommunication companies.
+This hackathon involves creating a model to predict retention of customers in Telecommunication companies.
-Data was gotten from Kaggle Website.
+Data was obtained from Kaggle Website.

 We developed several models however only logistic regression gave viable results.

-Logistic regression model gave an accuracy of 80 percent,indicating it performed fairly well on the dataset.
+Logistic regression model gave an accuracy of 80.3 percent,indicating it performed fairly well on the dataset.

-The classification report metrics potrayed accurate predictions indicating a relatively performance of the model.
+The classification report metrics potrayed accurate predictions indicating a relatively better performance of the model.
-<h3> Data definition </h3>
+<h3> Variables Definition </h3>
 <ol>
 <li>Gender: The customer’s gender: Male, Female</li>
 <li>Senior Citizen: Indicates if the customer is 65 or older: Yes, No</li>